 On the positive side, it does cover the house OK even upstairs, offering 2 bands and maxing out my 50Mbps connection.
 The frustration was caused mainly by a severely underpowered laptop that was not able to send the signal to the router, unless the laptop has been, in the same as the AP, room.
 To cut the story short, I ordered Intel 7260 AC WIFI card to solve this for good.

 If the problem is no longer there, why bother?
-If you ever transferred a file over a 1Gbps network you would know the ‘WOW’ factor you get while doin so.
-I suffered before from transfer issues when I was trying to stream content to the Playstation 4 from my PC, and nothing kills the Friday’s night date like a movie stopped for no apparent reason.
+If you ever transferred a file over a 1Gbps network you would know the ‘WOW’ factor you get while doing so.
+I suffered before from transfer issues when I was trying to stream content to the Playstation 4 from my PC, and nothing kills the Friday’s night date as a movie stopped for no apparent reason.

 While my WIFI upgrade is on the ‘Eternal wishlist of things to buy when I get rich’ (or when manufacturers will send me review samples) I figured, I will take a closer look at Ethernet options.